martinkooij/pi-pico-tone/README.md

 ![](img/tone_bb.png)

-Basically I used a low pass filer (120OHM, 100nF) to cut off anything above 12kHz.
+Basically I used a low pass filter (120 OHM, 100nF) to cut off anything above 12kHz.
 The low pass filter has high impedance by using an LM358 as a voltage foller.
 I connected the -V at ground and +V at 5V.
 The LM358 goes all the way to ground, so that is ok, but loses 1.3 Volt at the +V, so you will need to add 5V, not 3.3V in case you want any sound at all.
 Actually any amplification circuit tapping from point A works.
 ![](img/tone_circuit.png)

 ## Background